Multiple dispersive bounds. II) Sub-threshold branch-cuts

 In the case of the experimental data on $F_{K^\pm}^{(em)}(Q^2)$ there are 10 data from FNAL\,\cite{Dally:1980dj} and 15 data from CERN\,\cite{Amendolia:1986ui}.
-To ensure charge conservation we add a further data point $F_{K^\pm}^{(em)}(Q^2 = 0) = 1$ with a tiny error ($\simeq 10^{-12}$)\footnote{Choosing $t_0 = t_- = 0$ in Eq.\,(\ref{eq:z}), this is equivalent to fix the coefficients $a_0$ of the BGL expansion\,(\ref{eq:BGL_truncated}) to the value $a_0 = \phi(z=0) / \sqrt{\chi^U}$.}.
+To ensure charge conservation in the BGL $z$-expansion\,(\ref{eq:BGL_truncated}) we add a further data point $F_{K^\pm}^{(em)}(Q^2 = 0) = 1$ with a tiny error ($\simeq 10^{-12}$)\footnote{Choosing $t_0 = t_- = 0$ in Eq.\,(\ref{eq:z}), this is equivalent to fix the coefficient $a_0$ of the BGL expansion\,(\ref{eq:BGL_truncated}) to the value $a_0 = \phi(z=0) / \sqrt{\chi^U}$ without introducing the additional point at $Q^2 = 0$.}.
 Therefore, we have a total of $N_{data} = 26$ data points.
 The covariance matrices of the two experiments are known separately, so that we can construct the full covariance matrix $C_{ij}$ of the input data by considering the two experiments uncorrelated.

 In the case of the LQCD results of the HotQCD Collaboration\,\cite{Ding:2024lfj} there are 28 data points available up to $Q^2 \simeq 28$ GeV$^2$.
 In our analysis we include only the first 7 points up to $Q^2 \simeq 0.4$ GeV$^2$ and compare our extrapolation at larger $Q^2$ with the lattice points.
 Adding the normalization point $F_{K^\pm}^{(em)}(Q^2 = 0) = 1$ we have a total of $N_{data} = 8$ data points in the analysis.
 The covariance matrix of the data is not provided in Ref.\,\cite{Ding:2024lfj}.
 Therefore, we consider an uncorrelated covariance matrix $C_{ij}$.